fossasia/open-event-server/README.md

 If the application is deployed on Heroku, we use the heroku API to obtain the latest release and also to display the heroku.

-Required token can be obtained from [https://devcenter.heroku.com/articles/authentication](https://devcenter.heroku.com/articles/authentication).
+The required token can be obtained from [https://devcenter.heroku.com/articles/authentication](https://devcenter.heroku.com/articles/authentication).

 #### Payment Gateways